Surfing in Jaco

 From the airport in San Jose, Jaco is Costa Rica’s nearest surf town.
 Not only is Jaco quick and easy to get to but is home to a 4 kilometer beach with plenty of room to catch your perfect wave.
 The A-frame waves break over a sandy floor that runs up to a beach covered in small stones.

 Intermediate skilled surfers are advised to surf 2 hours before or after high-tide while beginners have better luck during low-tide catching white-water.
 During low-tide you do need to be aware of the waves as it can get very shallow catching any wave that is not already broken.
-The best time to surf at Playa Jaco is May to November when it is less humid but the waves are good year-round.
+The best time to surf in Jaco is May to November when it is less humid but the waves are good year-round.

 You do need to be aware of what is in the water.
 Jaco is a tropical place with stingrays, crocodiles, and small jellyfish.
 The jellyfish are not very painful and will just leave a small sting on where you make contact with them.
 If you are surfing you may see stingrays jump out of the water and belly flop back down again.
 They again are not an issue but you do need to be aware of them.
 The stingray population increases during the summer and you need to shuffle your feet when entering or exiting the water.
 If you step on a stingray it may turn around and sting you.
 This will result in pain, nausea, and possibly stitches.
 This is a rare occurrence.